MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-call-api.md

 ms.service: identity-platform

 ms.topic: tutorial
 #Customer intent: As an application developer, I want to use my app to call a web API, in this case Microsoft Graph.
-I need to know how to modify my code so the API can be called successfully.
+I need to know how to modify my code to call the API successfully.
 ---

 # Tutorial: Call a protected API and display the results